 Most times you’ll be able to kick back and soak in your good fortune, but there will be moments when you have to work for it.

 - Treat the house with the utmost respect.
-Return it to the home owners in as good as, or better, shape than when you arrived.
+Return it to the homeowners in as good — or better — shape as when you arrived.

 If you’re looking for other ways to travel ultra-cheap, check out these articles: